-ECON 120 Environmental Economics
+ECON 120 Environmental Economics (3) 3 hours lecture

 A study of major environmental issues from an economics perspective.
 Models will be developed and used to explore case studies on issues and policies.
 A strong emphasis will be placed on resource management problems.
 Course will provide a rationale for government involvement in the market-based economy.